-John Oliver Addresses Trump's Response To Puerto Rico On 'Last Week Tonight' & Says What We're All Feeling
+John Oliver Had Some Thoughts About Trump's Response To Puerto Rico On 'Last Week Tonight'

 Puerto Rico is desperately trying to cope in the aftermath of Hurricane Maria, a slow-moving, Category 5 storm that devastated the island.
 Over 3 million American citizens are without power, less than half of people on the island have access to clean drinking water, and hospitals are buckling under pressure.
 But another horrifying part of this story is the president's response to all of this.
 John Oliver addressed Trump's response to Puerto Rico on Last Week Tonight, which has been erratic for most of the week, veering between self-congratulatory and victim-blaming.